manfredsteyer/blog/intro.md

 *Updated in January 2017*: After very good conversations with [Carmen Popoviciu](https://twitter.com/carmenpopoviciu?lang=de), I've updated this article to strike out some important facts and to also explain *why* the steps described here are necessary.

-In the last days, I've adapted my Angular 2 sample for ahead-of-time (AOT) compilation with the template compiler.
+In the last days, I've adapted my Angular 2 sample for ahead of time (AOT) compilation with the template compiler.
 Here I'm documenting the necessary steps for such an undertaking as well as my learnings towards this.
 The [whole sample](https://github.com/manfredsteyer/angular-aot) can be found [here](https://github.com/manfredsteyer/angular-aot).

 I'm subdividing this writing into two parts: